 To finish

-- Beaten egg with the addition of some milk and sugar nibs
+- Beaten egg with the addition of a little milk

 Instructions